 It started to rain today, which was very welcome for this island.
 There’d been no proper rain for over a year and the natural stores, on which the locals rely, were all but gone.
 So our lunch was on the veranda watching the rain.
 The air feels fresh, you can almost see the green returning to the plants and the birds sing out with their best happy songs.

 Once there was a break in the weather we walked to Worlds End to use the wifi and grab a drink, before going back to the beach for a swim and some time laying out in the warm but less intense evening sun.

 A quick change and out.
 A drive around to the north west part of the island for a sundowner at Heaven cafe in the Sri Thanu region.

 We had a fabulous meal.
 A kind of beach picnic under the light from a kitschy plastic lamp, and in the presence of quacking ducks – yes!
 I know!
 Ducks on a beach???
 Weird!
 And geckos!
-Sadly, the bugs were out and they eventually drove us back home across the island.
-Still loving the scooter as a mode of transport.
+Sadly, the bugs were out too and they eventually drove us back home across the island.
+I’m still loving the scooter as a mode of transport.

 My second run of the week.
 Still not easy but I have to push through this!

 I was treated with breakfast at Lota’s (Worlds End cafe) before we took a spin out to Thong Sala.
 Leo had tasked me with finding her some accommodation as she was visiting the island once her Java retreat had been completed – which would sadly be after I’d already left.
 Oli suggested a place called Best View and so that’s where we headed.
 I booked a cute little place right on the beach – it would do her one night and give her the chance to find her feet.

 From Best View we took a walk along the coast.
 It was quite a stroll so we took rest stops for a drink and then just sitting in the shallow waters.
 Another friendly dog sat in the water with us!